HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 2. Make sure both the activate.bat and stay_awake.py files are both placed within this virtual folder (these two files can be placed anywhere in this folder)

-3. Create a shortcut of this stay_awake.bat file, then place it inside the windows startup folder by doing Win+R then type shell:startup
+3. Create a shortcut of this stay_awake.bat file, then place it inside the windows startup folder by doing:
+Win+R then type shell:startup
 ```

 # Building Local GPT4 for free using Python